Nonnegative curvature, elliptic genus and unbounded Pontryagin numbers: Introduction

 Moreover, Kotschick \cite{Kot10} used slight generalizations of the examples given by Dessai and Tuschmann to show that every linear combination of Pontryagin numbers that is not a multiple of the signature is unbounded on oriented manifolds of nonnegative sectional curvature.

 We emphasize that the spin case is more difficult to treat, since there are index-theoretic obstructions.
 In fact, for spin manifolds with nonnegative curvature the $\hat{A}$-genus, which is the index of the Dirac operator, vanishes by a Lichnerowicz type argument (cf. \cite{Lott00} in a more general setting).
+It follows that the lower bound on the dimension in Theorem \ref{infinite cobordism type} is optimal, since in dimensions 4 and 8, every Pontryagin number is a linear combination of the signature and the $\hat{A}$-genus.

 Both the signature and the $\hat{A}$-genus can be seen as the first coefficient of different expansions of the elliptic genus \cite{HBJ92}.
 We recall that the elliptic genus $\phi(M)$ of a spin manifold $M^{4k}$ is a modular function, which takes the value of the signature in one of its cusps.
 In the other cusp, the elliptic genus admits the $q$-expansion